 Pill imprint G 3070 has been identified as Azithromycin dihydrate 500 mg.

-Azithromycin is used in the treatment of bronchitis; chlamydia infection; bacterial infection; sinusitis; std prophylaxis (and more), and belongs to the drug class macrolides.
+Azithromycin is used in the treatment of chlamydia infection; bronchitis; upper respiratory tract infection; bacterial infection; sinusitis (and more), and belongs to the drug class macrolides.
 There is no proven risk in humans during pregnancy.
-Azithromycin 500 mg is not subject to the Controlled Substances Act.
+Azithromycin 500 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 500 mg

 - B - No proven risk in humans

 - Not a controlled drug

 - Greenstone Limited

 - calcium phosphate dibasic anhydrous

 sodium lauryl sulfate